Date of Degree

 Copyright 2011 Lev Ryabinin

 Ryabinin, Lev.
-"Facilitation of the learning and memorization processes of harmonically challenging piano works: Metopes, o29 by Karol Szymanowski." doctoral dissertation, University of Iowa, 2011.
+"Facilitation of the learning and memorization processes of harmonically challenging piano works: Metopes, o29 by Karol Szymanowski."
+DMA (Doctor of Musical Arts) thesis, University of Iowa, 2011.